 Cleaning tips for places that you may often times forget.

 Sometimes when cleaning gets tedious, we tend to cut corners to shorten the time it takes us to get our chores done.
 I know I need to take some of the below cleaning tips more seriously in my own home.
 Since it’s flu season right now, it’s especially important to get the high-contact areas; this will make sure to keep your home germ free and flu free, too.
+It’s not only your home that needs to be clean during these times, but it goes for any public spaces too.
+For exceptional infection control, you can find companies who specialise in these commercial places and who offer services like Church, School or Office Cleaning services.
+Cleaning is important all round so you have to know how to do it properly.
+Here are some of the places where cleaning can be missed:

 Its FLU SEASON, are your knobs germ free?
 Door knobs are probably the dirtiest thing we can forget to clean.
 Countless people come into contact with them every day, leaving behind the oils from their hands, their germs, and who knows what else.
 Simply take a clorox wipe and wipe down your doorknobs daily to keep the grime at bay.

 Lamp shades always seem to attract a massive amount of dust and pet hair, a simple and effective way to clean dirty lampshades are by running a lint roller over the shade.
 For more soiled plastic, fabric, or stitched shades, go ahead and fill up a tub with cool, mildly soapy, water, swirl, then rinse clean.
+Alternatively, if this doesn’t seem to be doing the trick of getting rid of any dirt or stains,y ou can always click here for Pagazzi’s selection of table lamps and purchase a new one.

 For paper and shades with glue water might not be a good idea for obvious reasons, your best bet is to vacuum them frequently with your dusting/upholstery attachment.